Who doesn't love a hot bath?

 Keep the jar plain if you're making this for yourself.
 Decorate with cool paper and ribbon if you're gifting these amazing bath salts.

 - All citrus oils are Photo-toxic, meaning they can be irritating to skin when in direct sunlight or in a hot bath.
-You can add a few drops of citrus as part of a blend if you mix with bath salts first, never add citrus directly to bath water.
+You can add a small amount of citrus oils as part of a blend if you mix with bath salts first, never add citrus directly to bath water.

 - Always test essential oils on skin to be sure of no sensitivities.